United States Marine Corps Military Police: Uniform

 United States Marine Corps Military Police wear standard USMC uniform, but with a United States Marine Corps Military Police (shield), generally on the left side of their uniform (for general base law enforcement duties).

 This is generally the "Blue Dress C" (khaki long-sleeved shirt & tie, blue trousers, white peaked cap) or "Blue Dress D" (same as Dress C, but with short-sleeve shirt and no tie).
 Alternatively, the Service Uniform (green and brown) may be worn, or the Utility Uniform (MCCUU) (combats).

 Equipment

-The equipment for United States Marine Corps Military Police consists of a M9 duty sidearm (pistol), expandable baton, OC spray, two-way radio, Taser, handcuffs, torch and gloves.
+The equipment for United States Marine Corps Military Police consists of a SIG Sauer M18 duty sidearm (pistol), ASP baton, OC spray, two-way radio, Taser, handcuffs, flashlight and gloves.
+The M9 Beretta is no longer being issued as the service pistol for Military Police personnel as of 2020.
 Other weapons include the M1014 Joint Services Combat Shotgun.

 Equipment will be worn around the waist on a duty belt, with shield on left breast.

 Vehicles

 For base law enforcement, marked police vehicles are used.
-They are generally equipped with red/blue lights, siren & PA system, computers and radios.
+They are generally equipped with red/blue lights, siren and public address system, computers and radios.